giomasce/til/cpp/stacktrace.md

 ## Obtain a stacktrace when throwing an exception in C++

-You can use the following code.
+You can use the following code in a header.
+You also have to declare `boot mmpp_abort` somewhere in the code.
 Some headers are probably excessive.
 It uses GCC-specific interfaces.

 If it does not work (in particular, if it cannot resolve symbols),